harrytam/A-Comparison-of-Naive-Bayes-and-Random-Forest-on-Mushroom-Poisonous-/README.md

 The test set is used on the best trained Naive Bayes model and the performance metrics are evaluated.

 'mushroom_random_forest_hyperparameters_harrytamhoyin':
-Training set is applied on fitcensemble method to find the hyperparameters.
+The training set is applied on fitcensemble method to find the hyperparameters.
 The hyperparameter tuning takes more than 30 minutes.

 'mushroom_random_forest_training_harrytamhoyin':